 Thanks for thinking of After the Art as a home for your work!

-After the Art seeks personal review essays that explore the way reading can enrich the experience of looking at art.
+After the Art seeks personal review essays that explore the ways reading can enrich the experience of looking at art.
+Each essay must be about a piece of art as well as a written text.
 (See the “About” section for an example-of-sorts.)

 A review essay is both a review and an essay.
 A personal review essay is one in which the writer is actively present.
 (For a great example of a personal book review, see this review by Sara Lippmann of Dylan Landis’s novel Rainey Royal.)
 After the Art is not seeking other forms of ekphrastic writing.